Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Complete the work that can be done and complete the remainder during the hardening Sprint.
 - [x] Immediately raise the issue to the Scrum Master.
 - [ ] Cancel the Sprint.
-- [ ] Drop the Product Backlog items affected by the impediment from the Sprint Plan.
+- [ ] Drop the Product Backlog Items affected by the impediment from the Sprint Plan.

 _[⬆ Back to Top](#table-of-contents)_